For pyrotechnic-type effects you can enable combustion by using the burn option in the forces tab.

 The Ignition Temperature controls at what temperature fuel will be allowed to burn, This can also be controlled with a control ramp if you need to do something more complex like only letting fuel burn if it is moving very slowly.

-Advect Fuel does just that, it advects the fuel the same as any other field.
-Sometimes with an effect like burning wood you maybe want to have your fuel stay put, but with a flame thrower fuel material is shot out and mixes with the air.
+Advect Fuel allows the fuel in the simulation be advected with the rest of the fields.
+Sometimes with an effect like burning wood you may want to have your fuel stay static, but with a flame thrower fuel material is shot out and mixes with the air.

-Fuel Threshold controls what density fuel is allowed to burn.
-Any fuel value above the threshold will not be allowed to ignite until it diffuses naturally and reaches below this value.
+Threshold allows you to only burn fuel values below this amount.
+Any fuel value above the threshold will not be allowed to ignite until it diffuses naturally and goes below this value.
 This is good for doing air-fuel mixture type effects.

 Emission

 For every unit of fuel burnt, how much of each of these values do you want to introduce into the simulation?
 Density emits density, temperature emits temperature, and pressure emits pressure that causes your simulation to expand outwards.
-Be careful not to add in too much pressure or else the simulation might explode in a bad way.
+Be careful not to add in too much pressure or else the simulation might expand too fast.